single-spa/single-spa.js.org/website/versioned_docs/version-5.x/examples.md

 - [single-spa-html with js example](https://github.com/filoxo/single-spa-html-with-js-example) is an example repo of using single-spa-html that is enhanced with plain JavaScript.
 - [coexisting-angular-microfrontends/login](https://github.com/Vallerious/coexisting-angular-microfrontends/tree/feature/login) is a branch that implements a login functionality between Angular apps.
 It uses localStorage as shared memory space to store and retrieve a token.
 - [single-spa-angular-cli](https://github.com/matt-gold/single-spa-angular-cli) is an all-Angular example repo that uses SystemJS to load single-spa-angular applications into a containing Angular CLI application at different routes.
+- [ember-micro-frontends](https://github.com/ember-micro-frontends) is an all-Ember example repo that uses single-spa-ember applications into a containing Ember.js application at different routes.

 Have your own starter repo?
 [Submit a PR](https://github.com/single-spa/single-spa.js.org/edit/master/docs/examples.md) to add yours to this list.